-The total pension liability was determined by an actuarial valuation as of September 30, 2013, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of September 30, 2014, using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 3.00%

-Investment rate of return () 8.00%
+Investment Rate of Return (\) 8.00%

-Projected salary increases 3.50% - 8.25%
+Projected Salary Increases 3.50% - 8.25%

-() Net of pension plan investme ent expense
+(\) Net of Pension Plan Investment Expense

-The actuarial assumptions used in the actuarial valuation as of September 30, 2013, were based on the results of an investigation of the economic and demographic experience for the TRS based upon participant data as of September 30, 2010.
+The actuarial assumptions used in the actuarial valuation as of September 30, 2014, were based on the results of an investigation of the economic and demographic experience for the TRS based upon participant data as of September 30, 2010.
 The Board of Control accepted and approved these changes on January 27, 2012, which became effective at the beginning of fiscal year 2012.